AtherAli777/WellBot/README.md

 To run the chatbot:
 1. Set your OpenAI API key in the Streamlit sidebar.
 2. Run the Streamlit app: streamlit run ideation.py

+## API Key
+This project requires an OpenAI API key to function.
+Here's how to set it up:

+1. Obtain an API key from [OpenAI](https://openai.com/api/).
+2. In the Streamlit interface, you'll find an input field in the sidebar to enter your API key.
+3. Enter your API key in this field when you run the application.

+Important: Keep your API key confidential.
+Do not share it or commit it to version control.

+For local development, you can set the API key as an environment variable:

+## Deployment
+This project can be deployed on platforms that support Streamlit apps, such as Streamlit Sharing or Heroku.
+Ensure that you set up the necessary environment variables and have the FAISS index file in place.

+## Contributing
+Contributions to improve ideation.py are welcome.
+Please follow these steps:
+1. Fork the repository
+2. Create a new branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

+## Acknowledgements
+- OpenAI for the GPT model
+- Langchain for the RAG framework
+- Streamlit for the web interface
+- HuggingFace for the sentence transformers

+## Authors
+- Ather Ali - Initial work - https://github.com/AtherAli777